KeminaPera/Effective-Java-/di-31-tiao-ff1a-shiyong-you-xian-zhi-tong-pei-fu-lai-zeng-jia-api-de-ling-huo-xing.md

 public static void swap(List<?> list, int i, int j);
 ```

 Which of these two declarations is preferable, and why?
 In a public API, the second is better because it’s simpler.
 You pass in a list—any list—and the method swaps the indexed elements.
 There is no type parameter to worry about.
-As a rule, if a type parameter appears only once in a method declaration, replace it with a wildcard.If it’s an unbounded type parameter, replace it with an unbounded wildcard; if it’s a bounded type parameter, replace it with a bounded wildcard.
+As a rule, **if a type parameter appears only once in a method declaration, replace it with a wildcard. **If it’s an unbounded type parameter, replace it with an unbounded wildcard; if it’s a bounded type parameter, replace it with a bounded wildcard.

 There’s one problem with the second declaration for swap.
 The straightforward implementation won’t compile: